sleeptoken/zettelkasten/Tags/Frida.md

+Frida creates a thread in the target process; that thread will execute some bootstrap code that allows the interaction.
+This interaction, known as the agent, permits the injection of JavaScript code, controlling the application's behavior in real-time.
 ## Verify the architecture

 Verify the architecture of your device to ensure you’re using the correct Frida server version.
 Run: